 Dry Shampoo Pro Tip:

-Here are some natural options that I love:
+Here are some natural options that I recommend:

 Step 6: Additional Treatments & Transitioning to Natural Shampoo

 So technically my hair routine is only 5 steps because what I’m about to mention here is only If needed.
 I hardly ever do these because my hair has adjusted and don’t really need to.

 Switching to natural shampoo can be a journey for some people.
 Thankfully for me, it went pretty well.
-Conventional shampoos usually contain silicones that coat your hair and give it that “silky” feeling, as well as sulfates which strip hair of its natural moisture.
+Conventional shampoos usually contain silicones that coat your hair and give it that “silky” feeling, as well as sulfates that strip hair of its natural moisture.
 So some people experience a “heavy” feeling when first using a natural shampoo, or maybe feel like their hair isn’t totally clean.
 Your hair has to adjust and you might have to train it!
 There are some tips and treatments that might help:

 - Beneath Your Mask Nourish Skin & Hair Serum: You can use this one on your ends as hair oil, but it’s also nice as a scalp treatment or overnight mask.
 It has great healing and hydrating ingredients.

-- Innersense Hydrating Hair Masque: This is a good one to help with dry or damaged hair; just apply it to ends and leave on for about 10 minutes before washing.
+- Innersense Hydrating Hair Masque: This is a good one to help with dry or damaged hair; just apply it to ends and leave it on for about 10 minutes before washing.

 I hope that was helpful to you! 💇♀️ Let me know if you have any questions in the comments below, or if you have any other helpful tips.
 Here’s to healthy hair, naturally, and without having to put in too much work!